-- Early Voting: Vote in-person from August 13th to 21st.
 Voters may visit ANY of the Early Voting Centers in the county where they reside, except in New York City, where voters are assigned by address to ONE early voting site.
-Locate your county’s early voting site.

-- Primary Day: All registered voters eligible to vote in a primary election can vote in-person on August 23.
-If you’ve applied for an Absentee, otherwise known as a Mail-in Ballot, you MAY NOT vote in-person unless you do so by affidavit.
+All registered voter can vote in-person on Election Day at their assigned polling location. *If you request an absentee ballot, you MAY NOT vote in-person unless you do so by affidavit.

-- Monday, August 8: Last day to request an absentee/mail-in ballot online or postmark if requested by mail
+- Monday, October 24: Last day to request an absentee/mail-in ballot online OR for the Board of Elections to receive your request by mail

 - Last day to postmark your absentee/mail-in ballot OR drop it off at your County Board of Elections or a poll site in your county no later than 9pm

 Frequently Asked Questions